manojshendge/TaskManager/README.md

 # ✅ Task Manager App

 A simple and efficient task management application built with **Laravel + Vite**.
 It allows users to create, update, delete tasks and receive **email reminders 3 days before due dates**.
+# All features are tested and working fine Like Authetication and CRUD
 ---

 ## 📸 Screenshots